Harmful Algal Blooms

 What will DEQ do when a HAB is reported?

 DEQ will perform preliminary screenings to determine if the bloom consists of harmful cyanobacteria.
 If harmful cyanobacteria are present, DEQ will collect samples and determine if toxins and/or the amount of cyanobacteria are at unsafe levels.
-DEQ will notify the Wyoming Department of Health if toxins and/or the amount of cyanobacteria exceed unsafe levels so a Notice or Advisory can be issued.
-These warnings will be posted around the water body and include recommendations on how to keep people and animals safe.
+DEQ will notify the Wyoming Department of Health if toxins and/or the amount of cyanobacteria exceed unsafe levels so an Advisory can be issued.
+The Advisory will be posted around the water body and include recommendations on how to keep people and animals safe.
 DEQ will coordinate with the Wyoming Department of Health and the water management agency to monitor the bloom until the toxins and/or the amount of cyanobacteria return to safe levels.
+DEQ investigated three potential HABs in 2017; summaries of these events can be found in the Resources table below.

 What causes HABs?